iamarnav08/DV_P1/README.md

 ### Navigation the website
 The landing page of the website is a dashboard containing a short introduction to the mini-world of the project- the Olney Pancake Race.

-Below the introduction, we have links to the four visualisations we have used and the question they are answering.
+Below the introduction, we have links to the four visualisations we have used and a brief description for each one.
+For a detailed version of the same, along with a discussion on teh questions being answered by these visualisations, refer to the report present in this repository.

+To navigate between the visualisations and teh dashboard, simply use the back and forth buttons given by the browser itself.

+###
+Have fun!
+Hope you like our work!